Diva Mom Mariah Carey Appears To Push Son Out Of The Way As She Blows Out Birthday Candles In New Video

 The outlet noted that Carey seems to be unhappy about her son blocking her face from the camera as she was having her special moment.
 And while it seems like the singer is not letting her children anywhere near her spotlight, Moroccan didn’t seem affected by it.

 Earlier that day, Carey shared a photo of herself posing with a handful of Mickey Mouse ear balloons in hand.
-Interestingly, the singer prefers not to address her birthday as much.
+Interestingly, the singer prefers not to address her birthday that much.

 In fact, the outlet noted that the singer calls her special day her “anniversary.”
 In an interview with Complex in 2016, Carey even claimed she didn’t have a birthday at all.